jhordyess/date-range-picker/README.md

 # Date range picker

-Date Range Picker is a React component that allows you to select a date range.
+Date Range Picker is a React component to select a date range.
 It is built with Tailwind CSS, Luxon, and Lodash.

 ## Description